alicerueda/PC-GITA-pa-ta-ka/README.md

 # PC-GITA-pa-ta-ka

-This is a private repository for researchers signed the PC-GITA agreement.
-If you have not done so, please do not download the recordings.

 This report contains the segmented /pa/, /ta/, and /ka/ obstruent-sonorant (OS) pair extracted from PC-GITA.
 When using these segments please reference to PC-GITA paper and the segmentation paper listed below:

 1. Orozco-Arroyave, J. R., Arias-Londono, J. D., Vargas-Bonilla, J. F., González Rátiva, M. C., & Nöth, E. (2014).
 New Spanish speech corpus database for the analysis of people suffering from Parkinson’s disease.
 In Proc.
 Int.
 Conf.
 Lang Resour Eval (LREC) (pp. 342–347).
 Retrieved from http://www.lrec-conf.org/proceedings/lrec2014/summaries/7.html